Part of the OneMain Financial chain · locations

 Visit OneMain Financial

-OneMain Financial is best for borrowers with fair-to-good credit seeking $1,500–$30,000 in installment credit for consolidation, planned purchases, or emergencies who value fixed rates, no prepayment penalties, and personal service.
-The main caveat is the wide APR range (11.99%–35.99%), meaning actual rates depend heavily on creditworthiness; those with poor credit may face rates approaching 36%, while those with strong credit may qualify for competitive rates—applicants should check for prequalified offers before committing.
+OneMain Financial is profile signals for borrowers with fair-to-good credit seeking $1,500–$30,000 in installment credit for consolidation, planned purchases, or emergencies who value fixed rates, no prepayment penalties, and personal service.
+The main caveat is the wide APR range (11.99%–35.99%), meaning actual rates depend heavily on creditworthiness; those with poor credit may face rates approaching 36%, while those with strong credit may qualify for rate claims to verify—applicants should check for prequalified offers before committing.

 • Borrowers seeking debt consolidation with fixed monthly payments and no prepayment penalties